OliveiED/netobservatory/README.md

 # NetObservatory DNS

-DNS Observability Platform for ISPs, NOCs and Network Engineers.
+## DNS Observability Platform for ISPs, NOCs and Network Engineers

-NetObservatory DNS is a passive DNS analytics platform designed to collect, store and visualize DNS activity from recursive resolvers such as Unbound, BIND and PowerDNS.
+NetObservatory DNS is a passive DNS observability platform designed to collect, enrich, store and visualize DNS activity from recursive resolvers such as Unbound, BIND and PowerDNS.

 The platform provides real-time visibility into client behavior, DNS traffic patterns, domain popularity, ASN distribution, geolocation intelligence and DNS infrastructure usage.

+Built for Internet Service Providers (ISPs), Network Operations Centers (NOCs), Security Operations Centers (SOCs) and enterprise networks, NetObservatory DNS enables large-scale DNS analytics using PostgreSQL and Grafana.

 ---